-A host of West End stars will appear in a new musical theatre-based web series.
+A host of West End stars are appearing in a new musical theatre-based web series.

-The Theatre Channel will be launched in September, co-produced by Adam Blanshay Productions and The Theatre Café.
+The Theatre Channel launched in October, co-produced by Adam Blanshay Productions and The Theatre Café.

 Every scene will make full use of The Theatre Café’s space – from the bar seating area to the downstairs office – and ultimately stand-alone as individual performances, but each episode shall be linked by a fundamental premise.